 Security can be reached by dialing 777 from a campus phone and (212) 346-1800 from an outside line.
-When Security is called, they will send immediate assistance, call outside emergency responders for you and direct them to the scene, and provide escorts as necessary.
+When Security is called they will send immediate assistance, call outside emergency responders for you and direct them to the scene, and provide escorts as necessary.
 Calling 911 may delay assistance as emergency medical services and/or law enforcement are unfamiliar with Pace locations and Security can appropriately direct them.
 If any known person is involved in an accident, a staff or faculty member will contact Security.
+It is highly recommended that students download the PaceSafe app on their electronic devices.